nearist/vsx-client/README.md

 The rest of the repository provides example code for applications of Nearist hardware:

+- `/python/examples` contains code for running Nearest Neighbor searches using Nearist servers
 - `/datasets` contains code for creating datasets
 - `/benchmarks` contains code for running and benchmarking Nearest Neighbor searches using traditional hardware
-- `/python/examples` contains code for running Nearest Neighbor searches using Nearist servers

 Please visit the [wiki](https://github.com/nearist/nearist/wiki) for documentation, tutorials, and example applications.

 ## Preliminaries and Installation

-You will have to obtain an API key in order to gain access to Nearist servers.
+You will have to obtain an API key in order to gain access to Nearist servers. please reach out via email if you are interested, [matt.mccormick@nearist.ai](matt.mccormick@nearist.ai).

-Once you have done this, you can install the client library with pip:
+Along side this, you can install the client library by cloning it into your project folder.

-`pip install nearist`

-or you can clone this repository.
-If you choose to clone this repository make sure to add the /python/src/ directory to your PYTHONPATH and to update the scripts in `python/examples` to include the API access key and supplied IP address.
+Dont forget to add the /python/src/ directory to your PYTHONPATH and to update the scripts in `python/examples` to include the supplied API access key and IP address.

+Also note that the API has no special dependencies but if you are working with datasets compatible with our hardware you will need to have h5py and numpy installed.
+In addition you will likely need your feature extraction algorithm installed to create queries and/or datasets whether that be BERT, LSI, Annoy, or a custom built option through pytorch or tensorflow.

+Tested using conda on 3.8.5

+!TODO update pip package

 ## API: At a Glance